yshskl/mcp-webresearch/README.md

 # MCP Web Research Server

 A Model Context Protocol (MCP) server for web research.

-This server provides AI models (for now, Claude via the Claude Desktop app) the ability to perform Google searches, visit web pages, and capture screenshots while maintaining a research session.
+Bring real-time info into Claude and easily research any topic on the web.

 ## Features